-An column recently written about a carjacking - turned kidnapping of a Door Dash drivers car and children appeared in my browser window imploring me to click on it with it’s ominous title of, "The DoorDash kidnapping proves that working for the delivery service is bad."
+A column recently written about a carjacking - turned kidnapping of a Door Dash drivers car and children appeared in my browser window imploring me to click on it with it’s ominous title of, "The DoorDash kidnapping proves that working for the delivery service is bad."

-As I stared at it, I began to notice the links to other articles about the same story by different authors.
-From the San Francisco Chronicle to The New York Times, the stories were in complete simpatico with the driver and his kidnapped children.
+As I stared at it, I began to notice links to other articles about the same story by different authors.
+From the San Francisco Chronicle to The New York Times, the stories were simpatico with the driver and his kidnapped children.
 The other headlines screamed of unfairness about the evil DoorDash for allowing this to happen and how they did nothing - or not enough about it.
 As I read, a question began to form in the back of my mind…what wrong did DoorDash commit?

 The story was about Jeffery Fang, a DoorDash driver, and his children, ages 4 and 1.
 You see, Jeffrey had his children in his delivery vehicle while he was working.
-In reading the press accounts one would swear that it was the fault of big, bad DoorDash.
+Reading the press accounts one would swear that it was the fault of big, bad DoorDash.
 News flash - It wasn’t.

 Follow me on this.
 I'm a full time gig driver.
 I'm no fan of DoorDash.
 They de-platformed me over a year ago (I wasn’t a good fit for them) because my need to make money usurped their need to have me work for peanuts.
 Also, they were famous for manipulating drivers tips back then.
-Of all the delivery platforms, I never got what drivers saw in it or why it was so popular with them.
+Of all the delivery platforms, I never got what drivers saw in it or why it was so popular.
 It was a real head scratcher to me.
 But, to each his own.

 That being said, this is the company Jeffery CHOSE to drive for.
 Again, he chose that gig.
 No one forced him to do it.
 According to this article that references Jefferys plight; "The gig worker said that working for Doordash doesn’t give him enough money to afford childcare with his kids, which is why they were with him while he made deliveries.”
 The article continued, "Fang said, 'As a gig economy worker, the money stops the minute you stop working, and the pay is already low enough as it is.
 You’re not obligated to work more than you want, but in order to make ends meet, there are only certain hours good enough for you to really be out there.'”